Jugendhackt/awearness/README.md

 vibrating wristbands are awesome

 ## Details please!
-awearness is a [3d-printed](./design) wristband that vibrates when it is triggered by the app running on the smartphone that is connected via Bluetooth Low Energy.
+awearness is an ultra expandable notification concept whose advantages lie in its simplicity and versatility.

-Inside the wristband is a [RFduino](http://rfduino.com) which listens for certain [commands](./docs/RFduino_wristband/wristband_commands.md).
+We're aiming at developing a wristband that reminds you of things you want to be reminded of.
+Our first prototyping lead to a [3D-Printed](./design) casing with basic electronics in it.
+Those electronics include an [RFduino](http://rfduino.com), connecting to any device you wish and waiting for [commands](./docs/RFduino_wristband/wristband_commands.md) to execute.

-This is how the vibration motor or a LED is triggered.
+The first application we developed signals to the wristband when there is a surveillance camera nearby which then vibrates.

-The example application triggers the wristband when a surveillance camera is nearby.
-The data comes from a [self-written API](./api) that gets its data from Open Street Map.
+We extracted the needed date from Open Street Map, using a [self-written API](./api) Of course it could be sent a signal whenever you like, for example when reaching an accident hotspot while you are going by car or bike.
+Maybe you want to be reminded of the next place worth seeing, or whenever there is a book store in sight.
+You decide.